oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 authorization endpoint.
 Code injection can be detected using one of the countermeasures discussed in (#code_injection).

+## PKCE Chosen Challenge Attack

+One advantage of PKCE is the protection against the misuse of leaked authorization codes.
+An attacker that gets access to an authorization code cannot use that authorization code unless he also learns the respective PKCE verifier.

+In the PKCE Chosen Challenge Attack (see [@arXiv.1901.11520] for details), an attacker with the capabilities of A1 and A3 impersonates an honest public client and circumvents the protection provided by PKCE.

+In short, the attack works as follows:

+  * The attacker starts an authorization code flow.
+He uses the honest client's `client_id` and a redirection URI of the honest client.
+    In this flow, the attacker also chooses a PKCE verifier `X` and sends the PKCE challenge `hash(X)` in the authorization request to the AS.
+  * The user is tricked into believing that the authorization flow was started by the honest client and authorizes the client.
+  * The authorization response is sent from the AS, via the user's browser, to the honest client.
+The authorization response, containing the authorization code, leaks to the attacker (see attacker model A3).
+  * The attacker is now able to exchange the code at the token endpoint of the AS, using `X` as the PKCE verifier.

 ## Cross Site Request Forgery